 Application Prerequisites are found under the QMS Program Section, and payment is found under the Fee Schedule Section along with mailing addresses.
 Once these items have been received, you will be contacted by AISC to engage in the next steps of our process.
 Read more about benefits of AISC Certification here.

 Please note the entire certification process takes roughly six to seven months, and thereafter, the company is typically audited once a year.
+If you are a fabricator applicant, AISC Certification is address-specific, so each fabrication facility must apply separately.

 Below is the general process for applying to AISC Certification.
 The process takes roughly six to seven months conservatively.
 If you have specific questions, please contact AISC Certification at firstname.lastname@example.org or 312.670.7520.